Senior Policy Advisor | Infrastructure and Environment

 • Be part of a high-performing team that has a supportive culture, focused on giving people the opportunities they need to develop their career

-• Permanent Wellington-based position
+• Permanent position based in Wellington

 • Salary range: $110,098 - $138,028 plus KiwiSaver and wellness benefit